piervnk/vuka-sandbox/docs/about.md

 ## about us

-The Zulu word speaks of intense awakening.
-It calls the listener to wake up from sleep and see what is actually going on.
-Wakkerskrik!

-It is also a call to rise to the occasion and meet the challenges of the day.

-In Swahili the word encourages the listener to voyage into the imaginative future.
-It invites us not to stay where we are but to move on to the new.

-Volatility, Uncertainty , Kaos and Ambiguity are not be feared.
-They should awaken us to the reality of life and inspire us to live creatively and resiliently.
+to be done

-### From DR Kat
+### precis from DR Kat

 where can  VUKA SA can make the most difference.

 1. information overload and splintering - everywhere.
 2. Everyone wants to be heard.
 3. people are frustrated and feel helpless.
 4. people do not read. lots of duplication.

-5. no ONE place that reports ALL that is happening, in lay peoples terms, after verifying the correct story on a regular basis.(side note from chris - this is impossible and the internet was invented to fix this problem. strangely difficult. see point 1)
+5. no ONE place that reports ALL that is happening, in lay peoples terms, after verifying the correct story on a regular basis.(side note from chris - this is impossible and the internet was invented to fix this problem. strangely difficult. see point 1 and 4)
 6.  no CENTRAL HUB where people can ask a question and be directed to the right place for help and/or clarity.

 make a difference - change the narrative -- TOGETHER